 Before applying for a loan, even a small personal loan, it's important to consider how it will impact your finances.

 An advantage of personal loans is that, unlike credit cards, the repayment periods are fixed.
 That means you'll know exactly when you'll pay it off and how much you’ll be paying each month.
 (A great way to figure out your estimated monthly payments is by using a personal loan calculator.)

-There are two main types of personal loans.
+There are two main types of personal loans: secured and unsecured.
 The one that’s right for you will be based on your financial situation, including your credit score.

 Secured loans require collateral as part of the loan terms.
 Collateral is a valuable possession that secures a loan, such as a car.
 Providing collateral may enable borrowers to qualify, sometimes for larger amounts and/or lower interest rates.
 If a borrower doesn’t repay a secured loan, the lender may take possession of the collateral.
 If your credit score is on the lower side, and you need a loan now, you may want to consider applying for a secured loan.

 Unsecured loans do not require collateral, but the interest rates tend to be higher than those for secured loans.
 Unsecured loans may be easier for borrowers with better credit to obtain, as they’re viewed as presenting less risk.

 For borrowers with less-than-perfect credit scores, another option may be getting a loan with a cosigner.
 A cosigner is someone who is legally obligated to repay the loan if the primary borrower does not.

 Before applying for a personal loan, start by checking your credit.
 Since the majority of lenders check your credit history when you apply for a loan, it’s a good idea to take a look beforehand to make sure it’s correct and avoid surprises.

 3. Research Different Lenders

 Who has the best personal loans really comes down to what lender can provide the right solutions to meet your needs.
 Some offer just unsecured loans, while others offer both secured and unsecured.